philosopherstonerush/java-notes/spring/chad darby tutorial/springCore/springCore/readME.md

 1) Implements the serializable interface
 2) No public constructor - ie.. zero arguments
-3) has properties that can be set/get - for example "foo" ---> "getFoo()"
+3) has properties that use set/get - for example "foo" ---> "getFoo()"

 # Okay so, is spring bean a java bean?